vinicius-martinez/ocp-pipeline-sandbox/README.md

 # Openshift Jenkins Pipeline Showcase
-The following project was created to showcase some of the Jenkins features provided by [Openshift](https://www.openshift.com/).
+The following project was created to showcase some of the Openshift Jenkins features.

 **Contributions and suggestions are much appreciated!**